niketbhatt2002/niketbhatt2002/README.md

 ---

 ### 🧠 About Me
-I'm a graduate student in **Masters Applied Computing, Computer Science** at the **University of Windsor**, passionate about building intelligent systems that blend **AI, Machine Learning, and Cloud Platforms**.
+I'm a graduate student in **Masters Applied Computing, Computer Science** at the **University of Windsor**, passionate about building intelligent systems that blend **Software Engineering, Data Analytics, Data Engineering , AI, Machine Learning, and Cloud Platforms**.
+Actively looking for Co-Op or Internship role starting from Jan 2026

-From real-time satellite forecasting to multilingual phishing detection, I enjoy solving impactful problems through code, models, and scalable architectures.
+From real-time data driven projects to multilingual phishing detection, I enjoy solving impactful problems through code, models, and scalable architectures.

 ---